fbpx

 Although these are excellent measurements in the business world, they help us work diligently unto the Lord.

 He may want to use that business only as a testing ground to sanctify you in areas where you need to grow spiritually.
-God chooses the low and poor to bring Him glory.
+God chooses the low and poor things that don’t make sense to us to bring Him glory.

 When you pass His test, you move on and rejoice.

-As God’s beloved children, looking at things the wrong way can cause you to lose focus and give up.
-We are to remember every good and perfect gift comes from above (James 1:17).
-Therefore, if your data isn’t where you think it should be, don’t give up and get weary.
-Pace yourself and get in alignment.
+As God’s beloved children, looking at things outside a spiritual lens and hearing through spiritual ears can cause you to lose focus and give up.
+But James calls us to remember every good and perfect gift comes from above (James 1:17).
+Therefore, if your data isn’t where you think it should be, don’t give up and get weary don’t start crying about the attention everyone else is getting.
+Pace yourself and make sure you’re in alignment with God’s will.
 Discipline requires patience and resilience.
 Continue to meditate on the goodness of God and work to glorify Him.
 Thank Him for what you have and all He’s allowing you to steward.

-Serve the Lord because He notices the attitude in which you contribute to your work.
-The good works you do carry spiritual rewards.
+Serve the Lord, for He recognizes the attitude with which you contribute to your work.
+The good works you perform carry spiritual rewards.

 When you spend your precious time looking at what others are doing, you waste valuable moments, seasons, and years away from what you need to do.